-- Review the Table of Contents to identify the central texts used by all students in core class instruction. - Read through anchor texts and accompanying teacher resources outlining them. - Review the appendices, teacher resources, or other sources for information about the anchor texts. - If more information is needed, search online to determine if the text is published, if the author is published, if the text has won awards, etc.
+- Review the Table of Contents to identify the anchor texts. - Read through anchor texts and accompanying teacher resources outlining them.

+- Review the appendices, teacher resources, or other source for information about the anchor texts. - If more information is needed, search online to determine if the text is published, if the author is published, if the text has won awards, etc.

-Consider the following: Are the anchor texts rich in language?
-Do they provide academic and high-value vocabulary?
-Do most literature anchor texts provide rich characterizations (v. one-dimensional characters)?
-Do the anchor texts include artistically and visually appealing illustrations?
-What evidence do you have that anchor texts are of publishable quality?
-If units contain text sets operating as anchor texts, how do they work together as quality texts?
-Scoring: Materials can only score a 0, 1, 2.
-0 points: Does Not Meet Expectations Materials DO NOT meet ANY of the requirements of this indicator.1 point: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.2 points: Meets Expectations Materials meet ALL of the requirements of this indicator.
-Anchor texts across the year-long curriculum are of publishable quality.
-Anchor texts consider a range of student interests.
-Anchor texts are well-crafted and content-rich, engaging students at their grade level.
+- Are the anchor texts rich in language?
+Do they provide academic and high-value vocabulary? - Do most anchor texts over a year's worth of instructional materials encompass multiple themes and topics? - Do most literary anchor texts provide rich characterizations (v. one-dimensional characters)? - Are procured informational texts from trustworthy sources and authors? - What evidence do you have that anchor texts are of publishable quality? - If units contain text sets operating as anchor texts, how do they complement each other as quality texts?

+0 points: Does Not Meet Expectations

+Materials DO NOT meet ANY of the

+requirements of this indicator.

+1 point: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.

+- Anchor texts across the year-long curriculum are of publishable quality. - Anchor texts consider a range of student interests. - Anchor texts are well-crafted and content-rich, engaging students at their grade level.